trixi-framework/HOHQMesh.jl/README.md

 julia> output = generate_mesh(control_file)
 ```
 You will then find the resulting output files (mesh, plot file, statistics) in
 the designated output directory, which defaults to `out`.
+The
+`GingerbreadMan.control` file will yield the following mesh,
+while the 3D `Snake.control` looks like this:

 ## Authors